ourresearch/citeas-webapp/docs/ussri-blog/citeas-ussri-blog.md

 One approach to making this link is to create a new standard format and location to make clear requests, such as including a free text request in a [https://www.software.ac.uk/blog/2016-10-06-encouraging-citation-software-introducing-citation-files](CITATION file) or a machine readable set of requests in a [CodeMeta](https://codemeta.github.io/) or [CITATION.ccf](https://github.com/citation-file-format/citation-file-format) file.
 These have the advantage of being easy to locate and read, but the disadvantage of requiring everyone to adopt a new practice before this approach can work.

-We know that people already make requests for citation in a whole range of places, including requests on project web-pages that provide `bibtex` or DOIs, metadata associated with DOIs or repositories (such as Github and Gitlab), and in language specific formats (such as R's `citation()` method which reads from a `DESCRIPTION` file).
+We know that people already make requests for citation in a whole range of places, including requests on project web-pages that provide `bibtex` or DOIs, metadata associated with DOIs or repositories (such as Github and Gitlab), and in language specific formats (such as R's `citation()` method, which reads from a `DESCRIPTION` file).

-CiteAs includes a web-scraper which seeks out requests wherever they might be, following a set of logical rules based on how we've seen people ask for a citation.
+CiteAs includes a web-scraper that seeks out requests wherever they might be, following a set of logical rules based on how we've seen people ask for a citation.
 We ask users to start with something they know about the software, such as the project name, a project "landing page" (e.g., [SciPy's requests for citations](https://www.scipy.org/citing.html)), or a project's repository URL.
 We then have plugins arranged in a sequence that obtain data from out on the web and seek the best citation request, prioritizing metadata by its imputed intentionality, such as `CITATION.ccf`, `CITATION`, `citation()` calls, `DOAP` metadata, and metadata registered associated with a DOI (e.g., [Zenodo's software DOIs](http://about.zenodo.org/principles/)).
 Of medium priority is metadata discovered through natural language requests on webpages (such as `bibtex` or other formats on landing pages).
 Finally we fall back to creating a simple citation to a repository or even web-page.

 We want to discover and honor author's requests and simultaneously educate authors about how to make clearer or more specific citation requests, encouraging them to make use of more expressive formats.
 We do that by showing our discovery process and highlighting missing, higher intentionality, opportunities to make requests.